Physical Distribution: What Is It And Why Is It Important

 Transportation

-• Intermodal – Small business owners often take advantage of intermodal shipping arrangements that utilize a combination of rail and truck transportation for specific segments of the transport.
+• Intermodal: Small business owners often take advantage of intermodal shipping arrangements that utilize a combination of rail and truck transportation for specific segments of the transport.
 Overall costs are often significantly lower under this arrangement than with single-mode transport.

-• Ocean Freight – The transport of goods by sea via shipping containers.
-Ocean freight is the most common mode of transport used by importers and exporters in the country, and around the world.
+• Ocean Freight: The transport of goods by sea via shipping containers.
+Ocean freight is the most common mode of transport used by importers and exporters in the country and around the world.

 Warehousing

-A Warehouse distribution centers generally keep goods for longer periods, whereas fulfillment centers operate as central distribution locations for quick shipments of the finished product to customers and retail locations.
+Warehouse distribution centers generally keep goods for longer periods, whereas fulfillment centers operate as central distribution locations for quick shipments of the finished product to customers and retail locations.

 Order Processing